 It may not sound like a health tip, but don’t isolate yourself.
 You will probably have to make the first move in developing friendships, but they’ll make the whole experience worthwhile (not to mention keep you sane).

 Going home can seem like the best part when you think about the hundreds of photos you can show and the hundreds of stories you can tell.
 Just be aware: most U.S. students experience culture shock when they return, too.

-You’ll have discovered a lot of new things while studying abroad.
+You’ll have discovered a lot of new things while being educated abroad.
 Realize how those new experiences may have changed you.
 Do you have new interests?
 New attitudes, opinions, perspectives?
 Changed values?
 Have your expectations of your friends and family changed?
 Your new haircut may be only the beginning.

 moderate your expectations